-Page 8 Mark Scheme Syllabus Paper GCE A LEVEL - May/June 2014 9691 31 (a) Ove umber of computers which are connected er a small 'geographical' area / or by example - site / bu A. over a short distance (1) (1) [2] (b) (i) e of (user IDs with a) password e of biometrics/fingerprint/retina scanner [1] (ii) fing nain controller // file server to authenticate log-ons erprint/retina scanner A. firewall [1] (c) Pos ssible benefits Opt data travels at the speed of light/provides for fast not affected by moisture/(electro-magnetic) interfe impossible for the data to be hacked high bandwidth possible Twi sted pair: Iess chance of interference from magnetic forces Iow cost easy to work with // flexible in close proximity Coa axial:difficult for the data to be hacked intoscreened to avoid (electro-magnetic) interference Mai rk as: 2 × 3 marks per type [6] (d) Rou uter [1] (e) Fire ewall //proxy server [1] (f) Lar rdware ge amount of hard-disk storage abase server Dat tware abase Management Software (A. DBMS) database Sof mputers must have some form of 'client software' to activate must be specially written to access the DBMS // se // [Max
+Page 8 Mark Scheme Syllabus Paper GCE A LEVEL - May/June 2014 9691 32 (a) Ove umber of computers which are connected er a small 'geographical' area / or by example - site / bu A. over a short distance (1) (1) [2] (b) (i) e of (user IDs with a) password e of biometrics/fingerprint/retina scanner [1] (ii) fing nain controller // file server to authenticate log-ons perprint/retina scanner A. firewall [1] (c) Pos ssible benefits Opt tic fibre: data travels at the speed of light/provides for fast not affected by moisture/(electro-magnetic) interference impossible for the data to be hacked high bandwidth possible Twi less chance of interference from magnetic forces low cost easy to work with // flexible in close proximity Coa axial:difficult for the data to be hacked intoscreened to avoid (electro-magnetic) interference Ма rk as: 2 × 3 marks per type [6] (d) Ro uter [1] (e) Fire ewall //proxy server [1] (f) Lar rdware ge amount of hard-disk storage abase server Dat ftware abase Management Software (A. DBMS) database Sof mputers must have some form of 'client software' to active the must be specially written to access the DBMS //cowed by some form of explanation se // [Max

 7 (a) a model / program (A. software) of the real-world system is produced (real-world system can be given by example) DO NOT accept 'imitate' instead of model.
-(1) to predict the likely behaviour (of a real-world system) (1) [2] (b) (Air) pressure sensor Wind speed/air flow sensor Humidity/moisture sensor [MAX 2] (c) The flight simulator is a physical entity // by example e.g. actuators // specialist hardware will be needed Weather forecasting has to produce results faster than real-time // flight simulator operates in real-time Flight simulator requires continual user input to operate [1]
+(1) to predict the likely behaviour (of a real-world system) (1) [2] (b) (Air) pressure sensor Wind speed/air flow sensor Humidity/moisture sensor [MAX 2] (c) The flight simulator is a physical entity // by example e.g. actuators // specialist hardware will be needed Weather forecasting has to produce results faster than real-time // flight simulator operates in real-time [41] Flight simulator requires continual user input to operate [1]